Frequently asked Questions (FAQ”s):

 - No evening classes scheduled due to lack of adequate demand

 Are on-line / virtual classes available?

-- Yes…for qualifying participants and based on individual circumstance.
-Call the school to discuss
+- Yes…for qualifying participants and based on individual circumstances.
+Call the school to discuss this option.

 What if I can’t attend classes due to lack of child care, transportation needs, or have a disability that keeps me from attending?